SiPAyi/BuggyRace/README.md

 ## Installation Instructions

-To install the BuggyRace competition source files and required software, run the following command in your terminal where the buggy_race_install.bash file is located:
+To install the BuggyRace competition source files and required software, run the following command in your terminal:

 ```bash
 cd path/to/buggy_race_install.bash